 Lobster Bisque Shooters

-Silky lobster soup in shot glasses with chive oil
+Silky lobster soup served in shot glasses with chive oil

 - 2lobster tails(about 8 oz each)